GrahamDumpleton/mod_wsgi/docs/user-guides/access-control-mechanisms.rst

             return hash
         return None

-By default the auth providers are executed in context of first interpreter created by Python, ie., '%{GLOBAL}' and always in the Apache child processes, never in a daemon process.
+By default the auth providers are executed in the context of the main Python interpreter, ie., '%{GLOBAL}' and always in the Apache child processes, never in a daemon process.
 The interpreter can be overridden using the 'application-group' option to the script directive.
 The namespace for authentication groups is shared with that for application groups